Arachne: Search Based Repair of Deep Neural Networks: : Search Based Repair for DNNs

 \subsection{Motivation}

-\name aims to \emph{repair} an existing DNN.
-By repairing a DNN, we mean improving its performance with respect to the accuracy of decisions it makes.
-Given that DNNs are machine learning models, the natural way of improving its performance would be either additional or better prepared learning.
-Improvement by learning would typically involve a larger volume of trained data, curated more carefully to avoid the unexpected behaviour.
-Unfortunately, preparing training data is known to be the major bottleneck to practical application of machine learning due to the high cost~\cite{ Amershi2019aa,Roh2018aa}.
+The standard approach towards getting rid of misbehaviour in DNNs is through further training, which typically involves a large volume of training data, curated carefully to avoid the misbehaviour.
+Unfortunately, preparing training data is known to be the major bottleneck to the practical application of machine learning due to its high cost~\cite{Amershi2019aa,Roh2018aa}.
+Furthermore, even with new curated training data, retraining does not always remove the observed misbehaviour, as retraining aims to improve overall accuracy instead.

+We posit that there are situations that call for \emph{targeted} improvements of DNN models with more assurance for the improved outcome.
+For example, certain misclassifications, such as mistaking a stop sign for a 60 kilometers per hour speed limit sign, may pose more risk than other mistakes about parking allowance.
+One may also argue that some misbehaviour that stem from inherent bias in the data should be fixed, even if it degrades overall accuracy, as in the case of gender bias in facial classification~\cite{buolamwini2018gender}.
+Presented with such misbehaviour that needs to be repaired urgently, retraining loses its appeal as a correction mechanism due to the cost of data curation.
+In such a scenario, a more direct approach that does not require additional data may be more useful.

-Our motivation for \name is not to replace well designed learning process as a means of improving general learning capability and model accuracy.
-Rather, we want to introduce an alternative repair technique that can introduce a direct and focused improvement over a small set of unexpected behaviour, without requiring larger and better curated training datasets.
-In this sense, we expect \name to complement other training based techniques.
-Note that \name targets unexpected behaviour that can be repaired by neural weight manipulations alone: if a DNN model underperforms due to its inappropriate neural network model architecture, we do not expect \name to be effective at repairing it.
+We emphasise that our aim with \name is not to replace well-designed learning processes as a means of improving general learning capability and overall model accuracy.
+Rather, we want to introduce and evaluate an alternative repair technique that can introduce a directed and focused improvement over a small set of unexpected behaviour, without requiring larger and better-curated training datasets.
+In this sense, we expect \name to complement other training-based techniques.
+Note that \name targets misbehaviour that can be repaired by neural weight manipulation alone: if a DNN model underperforms due to its inappropriate architecture, we do not expect \name to be effective at repairing it.